ACF trustees

 Jessica Brown, chair

 Jessica Brown has over 17 years’ experience working with the charitable sector, trusts and foundations in the UK and US.
 Her recent experience is in leadership positions across the charitable, social enterprise and philanthropy sectors.
-She is currently the Grants Director at the Trusthouse Charitable Foundation, and was previously a Fund Manager at the Barrow Cadbury Trust.
+She is currently the grants director at the Trusthouse Charitable Foundation, and was previously a fund manager at the Barrow Cadbury Trust.

 Síofra Healy, vice-chair

-Síofra has over 30 years experience in the voluntary sector.
-She is Director of Philanthropy at the Community Foundation Northern Ireland since 2017 where she leads on philanthropy services, the promotion and development of philanthropy, funding strategy and communications.
+Síofra has over 30 years' experience in the voluntary sector.
+She is director of philanthropy at the Community Foundation Northern Ireland since 2017 where she leads on philanthropy services, the promotion and development of philanthropy, funding strategy and communications.
 She previously worked with a number of local and national charities including The Simon Community, The Princes Trust and Northern Ireland Hospice.

 A mum of four Síofra is also a board member of Bryson Care, a large social enterprise in NI and she enjoys walking and catching up with friends in her spare time.